 Dust Collectors for Crystalline Silica Extraction

 Proper silica dust extraction starts with having the right tools to get the job done.
-Dust extractors and concrete dust vacuums must be built to collect and contain hazardous silica dust on the most minuscule of levels.
+Dust extractors and concrete dust vacuums must be built to collect and contain hazardous silica dust on minuscule levels.

 HEPA Filter Vacuums

 For those who don’t know, HEPA stands for High-Efficiency Particulate Air.
-Filters with HEPA capabilities are able to remove 99.97% or more of dust and other airborne particles (.3 microns or smaller in some cases).
+Filters with HEPA capabilities can remove 99.97% or more of dust and other airborne particles (.3 microns or smaller in some cases).

-While most industrial vacuums and dust collectors will come with these filters already, it’s important to note that not every filter is built the same.
+Most industrial vacuums and dust collectors include filters, but not all are built equally.
 Some have a different purpose, interacting with the particles and the air for optimal trapping.

-Alternatively, you can wet polish your concrete surface to cut down on the amount of silica dust exposure.
-Wet polishing involves the use of water to manage the effects of concrete abrasion.
-The particles, in other words, become washed up in the liquid rather than suspended in the air and posing a danger.
+Alternatively, you can wet polish your concrete surface to reduce the amount of silica dust exposure.
+Wet polishing involves using water to manage the effects of concrete abrasion.
+The particles, in other words, become washed up in the liquid rather than suspended in the air and pose a danger.

 Until the early ‘90s, wet polishing was the standard polishing method across the industry.
-If you decide to go with the wet polishing method, note that you’ll have to implement adequate slurry management practices for disposal.
+If you decide to use the wet polishing method, note that you’ll have to implement adequate slurry management practices for disposal.